 2. Priorities: Users: 35%, Power users: 67%

 Priorities are POWERFUL!

 That’s because priorities give power users knowledge.
-This is essential when you have to make that decision of dropping what you’re doing, temporarily ignoring, or delegating an unexpected new task.
+This is essential when you have to make the decision of dropping what you’re doing, temporarily ignoring, or delegating an unexpected new task.

-Power users report priorities as a comfort in ClickUp that keeps the mind at ease.
+Power users report priorities as comfort in ClickUp that keeps the mind at ease.